Call for Entries

 To ensure credibility and fairness, an international panel of judges will select the winning team in each category.
 The decision of the judges will be final.

-Applications must include the following
+Applications must include the following:

 • A completed questionnaire that describes the project.
 You can find a link to the questionnaire below this text.

 • A budget that does not exceed US $3,000 and includes a basic breakdown of costs related to reporting on the project.
-The budget may also include compensation for journalists working on the project.
+The $3,000 budget may include compensation for journalists working on the project.

 • A biography of each journalist on the team, with a maximum length of 300 words per biography.